gokul42252/HappinessProject/README.md

 </table>

-# Jetpack Compose Animation Research
+# Jetpack Compose Animation Learnings

 This repository explores various animation techniques and concepts within Jetpack Compose, aiming to provide insights and practical examples for creating engaging and interactive user experiences.